 2 ½ cups all-purpose flour

-1 cup (2 sticks) unsalted butter, cut into ½-inch cubes and frozen for at least 15 minutes
+1 cup (2 sticks) unsalted butter, cut into ½-inch cubes and

 1 teaspoon salt